mramendi/asciidoctor-vale-assistant/README.md

 If you report issues, please include both files that you uploaded to the Gem and also the thread log.

 1. To get a thread log, click the **Share** button under the last response in the thread, and select **Export to Docs**.![Share](sharebutton.png).
-1. Go to [Google Docs](http://docs.google.com) to find the log as a Google Doc.
+1. When the "New document created" message pops up, select **Open Doc**, or go to [Google Docs](http://docs.google.com) to find the log as a Google Doc.
 1. In the **General access** section of the **Share** menu for the Google Doc, select "Red Hat" so anyone with the link can view the document, then copy and send the link with the issue.